(Last updated 19 September 2023)

 - Your name and contact details, as the person who raises the concern.
 It will not be shared outside Debt Justice if you wish it to remain confidential, unless required by law (e.g. with regulators, public authorities, or law enforcement) or to prevent or detect crime or dishonesty.

-- Your relationship to Jubilee Debt Campaign and associated information.
+- Your relationship to Debt Justice and associated information.

 - The name and contact details of individuals involved, such as the subject of your concern, or witnesses, and their relationship to Debt Justice.